Sabirah42/CV/README.md

 **University of the Arts London (LCC)**
 - Diploma in Spatial Design

-Designed spatial solutions tailored to address specific client problems and requirements.Translated these conceptual ideas into accurate digital representations using computer aided design (CAD) software.
+Designed spatial solutions tailored to address specific client problems and requirements.
+Translated these conceptual ideas into accurate digital representations using computer aided design (CAD) software.

 **Burntwood School for Girls**
 - 3 A-Levels (Maths, Photography, Product Design)